jwargo/ReactiveConf-2017/readme.md

 ### Sending the Trigger Push Notification

 With your A and B versions completed and ready to deploy, you're ready to use App Center's Push service to trigger app deployments and get your "experimental" apps into your users' hands.

-"	To do this,  send a push notification that contains a custom data object referencing the revision version's Deployment ID and deploy to your defined user segments.
+To do this, create a push notification containing a custom data object referencing the revision version's Deployment ID and send it to a subset of your app's users.

+To get the deployment key, open a terminal window and execute the following command:

-"	To obtain the deployment ID, you'll use the CodePush CLI: code-push deployment ls APP_NAME -k, for example: code-push deployment ls MyApp -k
+	code-push deployment ls MyApp -k

-Push notification processing information lives in your app.js file; when your app receives the notification, it retrieves the deployment ID and automatically pulls the correct revision from CodePush.
+The command's output will list the deployment key for each of your defined deployments, grab the one for the particular revision you want deployed.

+To send the push notification, open the VSAC Dashboard and select your application project.
+Select **Push** from the project's navigation pane.
+The first time you do this, App Center will walk you through the process of setting up the third-party push services (Google, Apple, etc.) used to deliver messages to devices.
+Once you've completed that initial setup, open the **Notifications** panel, then click the

+![Visual Studio App Center: Composing a Push Notification](images/figure-02.png)

 Visual Studio App Center Push includes an ￼Audience feature￼ , allowing you to send notifications to a subset of your users, using Figure 1one or more app or device properties.

-![Visual Studio App Center: Composing a Push Notification](images/figure-02.png)
+## Afterwards

 When you're done A/B testing and want to reset your app to its default content, simply push the Deployment ID for the Production deployment to the same audience.
 You can also switch all users to the winning app version  by pushing the Deployment ID for the winning version to all users.